nfrappart/nfrappart.github.io/_posts/2021-09-12-test-vault-on-aci.markdown

 ### - No depedencies
 I had to make a few concessions here.
 Since I want this project to be self-sufficient, I dont want to have to deal with network dependencies like VPN, domain name, certificates etc. Why?
 Because, among other thinks, I always want to be able to share that kind of project with the community, and not everyone has a domain name, a wildcard SSL certificate or a let's encrypt bot, etc. etc.
 So I had to accept the fact that I'll use self-signed certificate for TLS, which is definitely NOT okay for production, but we're just testing here.
-No VPN nor
+No VPN no, no VNet, just a container group publicly reachable.
+Also, I didn't really had the option to go the VNet integration way, as I use managed identity to allow keyvault access, and this feature is available only on public container instances, not private ones.

 ## The Architecture
 After gathering enough information here is the target architecture: